LaughingSun/node-doc/README.md

 [![Dependency Status](https://gemnasium.com/Thomasdezeeuw/node-doc.svg)](https://gemnasium.com/Thomasdezeeuw/node-doc)
 [![Coverage Status](https://coveralls.io/repos/Thomasdezeeuw/node-doc/badge.png)](https://coveralls.io/r/Thomasdezeeuw/node-doc)

+# Under active development, code on master doesn't work.
+Use the v0.1.4 tag code or use NPM.

 Node doc is a documenting tool.
 You can extract documentation from your source code and convert it into markdown, for easy use in for example GitHub.

 ## Installation